bdeniz12/Projects-Repository/README.md

 # Projects-Repository
-These are the projects which I take notes as I learn and some of them are official thesis which I wrote during my undergrad.
+These are the projects which are created during I learn and take notes.
+Some of them are official thesis which I wrote during my undergrad and some of them are my end-term projects for various courses.
 Please inform me about any of the typos, mistakes.